rass-dev/TechConnect/README.md

 ### 4.1 Import Database (Recommended)

-A ready-to-use database backup is included in the project.
+A ready-to-use database file is included in the project.

 1. Open **phpMyAdmin**
-2. Create a database named **techconnect**
+2. Create a database named `techconnect`
-3. Go to the **Import** tab
+3. Go to **Import** tab
-4. Select the SQL file:
+4. Select the SQL file from:

 ```
 TechConnect/techconnect_backup.sql